Bodily Injury Liability Insurance: What You Need To Know

 Under Michigan’s auto No-Fault insurance law, this auto insurance coverage is also referred to as “residual liability insurance.”

-What is bodily injury liability insurance?
+What is bodily injury liability insurance in Michigan?

-What does bodily injury liability insurance cover?
+What does bodily injury liability insurance cover in Michigan?

-Specifically, your bodily injury liability insurance – which the No-Fault law calls “residual liability insurance” – covers your “tort liability” for the following up to the limit you selected in your policy:
+Specifically, your Michigan bodily injury liability insurance – which the No-Fault law calls “residual liability insurance” – covers your “tort liability” for the following up to the limit you selected in your policy:

 - Pain and suffering compensation (MCL 500.3131(1); 500.3135(1), (2) and (3)(b))